pnc-virtual-company/2019-Karthanea-Insurance-Company/README.md

 ## Default users and roles

-Connect to the application as an administrator with the login *manager@example.com* and the password *password*.
+Connect to the application as an administrator with the login *manager@example.com* and the password *y *.
 All other users are created with random emails as login but they always have the same password *password*.

 ## Create your own application